JuliaFolds/data-parallelism/src/howto/faq.md

   4.403 ms (128 allocations: 7.03 KiB)
 ```

-Note that this trick cannot be used for experimenting with
+Note that this trick cannot be used for experimenting the effect of
-load-balancing of multi-threaded code since load-balancing requires
+the number of threads to the load-balancing of multi-threaded code
-starting more than `Threads.nthreads()` tasks.
+since load-balancing requires starting more than `Threads.nthreads()`
+tasks.

 \label{multi-threading-vs-multi-processing}
 ## Should I use multi-threading?
 Or should I use multi-processing?